farmera/sare_grant/references.md

 ### 12 - References

-[TBD - These are incomplete in the draft version 08/01/2018]
+[TBD - Note: references are incomplete in the draft version 08/01/2018]

 ###### General